 Before taking lamivudine,

 - tell your doctor and pharmacist if you are allergic to lamivudine, any other medications, or any of the ingredients in lamivudine tablets or oral solution.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had hepatitis C virus infection, kidney disease, or pancreas disease (in children only).
+- tell your doctor if you have or have ever had hepatitis C virus infection or other liver disease, kidney disease, or pancreas disease (in children only).

 - tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking lamivudine, call your doctor.
 You should not breastfeed if you are infected with HIV or if you are taking lamivudine.

 What should I do if I forget a dose?